-Are you a newbie or experienced freelance English teacher looking to boost your earning potential?
+Are you a newbie or an experienced freelance English teacher looking to boost your earning potential?
 If your answer is yes, we have good news for you: Besides being able to call the shots on how to grow your profits, you can draw on your skills to create multiple income streams as a teacherpreneur.
 So, how can you do this, exactly?
 Here are some strategies to monetize your freelance teaching business.

 What is a teacherpreneur and how do I become one?

 As the English teaching field has become more versatile, being a TEFL/TESOL teacher nowadays doesn’t only mean working for a school or a language center.
-You can also opt to become a freelance English teacher, which means you can be tutor private students in person, offer classes through online teaching marketplaces, or even launch your own online ESL school.
+You can also opt to become a freelance English teacher, which means you can tutor private students in person, offer classes through online teaching marketplaces, or even launch your own online ESL school.

 Aside from location and time flexibility, going independent as an English teacher lets you choose your student demographic, teaching style, and rates.
 Moreover, you can go from teacher to teacherpreneur by using your background, abilities, and business mindset to branch out into other lines of services to make your venture more lucrative.